 The "Yes" link below will take you to a website other than Abbott Laboratories.
 Links to other websites are not under the control of Abbott Laboratories, and Abbott Laboratories is not responsible for the content of such websites or any link contained in such websites.
 Abbott Laboratories is providing these links to you only as a convenience, and the inclusion of any link does not imply endorsement by Abbott Laboratories of the site.

 Do you want to leave this page?

-This is a product-specific website intended for HCPs of Ireland.
+This is a product-specific website intended for HCPs of the European Union and the UK only.
 If you live in another country, please contact your local Abbott office to obtain the correct product information for your country of residence.